 Students who transfer from other institutions must take at least 30 semester hours at The University of Toledo; transfer into the College of Nursing may require more than 30 semester hours of work in the major, regardless of the number of hours transferred.
 Official transcripts of records from all schools previously attended must be on file with the University of Toledo before the student will be permitted to register.

-The USELECT at www.transfer.org is a multi-state transfer information system.
-USELECT shows course equivalencies between public and private colleges and universities.
+The Course Applicability System (CAS) is a multi-state transfer information system.
+CAS shows course equivalencies between public and private colleges and universities..

 Change of College